 FAN is so grateful to Kassandra and her supportive husband, Prasanna, for their giant hearts and dedicated work to give community cats a better life.

-If you’d like to support FAN’s mission to care for community cats like Kassandra’s colony, you can donate at http://paypal.me/feralaffairs and select “sending to a friend”, or email FAN at email@example.com and inquire how you can help!
+If you’d like to support FAN’s mission to care for community cats like Kassandra’s colony, you can donate to FAN using PayPal or email FAN at email@example.com and inquire how you can help!
 The rewards are immeasurable!